Melee-Hax/smash-vision/README.md

 *1. Frame-by-frame analyzer:*
+- Tournament-level data: Probably need from user, maybe exisitng DBs
+- Match-level data: players, anything else?
+- Game-level data: stage, characters, tags(?), etc
+- Frame-level data:
-- Find characters and their animation states
+-   characters and their animation states
+-   damage, stocks, other state things
-- Find frame interval analyzed (
+-   frame interval analyzed
-- Write to .csv (maybe local array and write off at the end?)
+-   character locations (?)

-*2. UI, youtube link -> video -> stats -> database*
+*2. youtube link -> video -> stats -> database*
 -	What do we need from user?
--		Names of players, date, tournament (round?)
+-		Names of players, date, tournament
 -	How do we validate this data before putting it in the database?

 *3. Derived tables*